0xKourama/Elbanna-NP-Notes/work/sec_training.md

 	every modern platform has multi-factor authentication (it would probably be around the Account Settings Area)
 2. generate unique passwords (reusing passwords enables an attacker to have access to more resources with the same data)
 3. generate complex passwords
-4. A long simple password might work just fine
+4. A long simple password might work just fine if you want to have a memorable password

 ---

-## what's a good place to store passwords? what's a good name for the file containing passwords?
+## what's a good place to store passwords?
-1. Google chrome (best for browser-based applications)
+1. A password manager (lastpass, dashlane)
 2. Uncommon areas (avoiding common areas like (desktop, downloads, documents ..etc. is a good practice))
 3. Uncommon names for the credentials file (naming the file 'passwords.txt or credentials.csv' is good to express the purpose ... but also makes things easy for the attacker)
+4. Google chrome (best for browser-based applications)
-4. Using a physical item to store passwords will limit the password access to people with physical access
+5. Using a physical item to store passwords will limit the password access to people with physical access

-5. A password manager (lastpass, dashlane)
-6. google keep archive
+---

+## what's the benefit of using a password manager?
+1. just one master password to remember or keep
+2. freedom to generate and use complex passwords

 ---